WSU-kduncan/cicdf25-chinnuu05/README-CI.md

 It then logins into Docker, with `docker login -u DOCKER_USERNAME -p DOCKER_TOKEN` using the DOCKER_USERNAME and DOCKER_TOKEN GitHub secrets.

-Then the workflow concatenates the version for the Docker image according to what tag the Github commit was made under and puts it into the `version_info` variable so it can be used in the next step in the workflow.
-So if the commit was pushed under tag `v1.0.1`, the docker image would be tagged with `1.0.1`.
+Then the workflow concatenates the version for the Docker image according to what tag was pushed and puts it into the `version_info` variable so it can be used in the next step in the workflow.
+So if the tag pushed was `v1.0.1`, the docker image would be tagged with `1.0.1`.
 If the Github tag is the latest version, then the workflow will automatically assign the `latest` tag to the Docker image

 Finally, the last step of the workflow builds the docker image, which has its tags and labels set using the `version_info` variable from the previous step, using the Dockerfile that was cloned in checkout.
 It pushes it to DockerHub, and the workflow is finished.